Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 <div id="3.1"></div>
 ## Fastly TTLs

+When Fastly caches your content, it of course only caches it for a set period of time (known as the content's "Time To Live", or TTL).
 Fastly [has some rules](https://docs.fastly.com/guides/performance-tuning/controlling-caching) about how it determines a TTL for your content.
-In summary...

 Their 'master' VCL sets a TTL of 120s ([this comes from Varnish](https://github.com/varnishcache/varnish-cache/blob/5.0/bin/varnishd/builtin.vcl#L158-L172) rather than Fastly) when no other VCL TTL has been defined and if no cache headers were sent by the origin.